soraasher/soraasher/README.md

 I have a lot of interests! anime, reading, games (maybe), art, stories, music, etc

+any pronouns —— aroace

-Important ;i'm not that active on most social media platforms ——— (though I am Chronically online only on Tiktok)
+Important ;me not that active on most social media platforms ——— (I'm Chronically online only on Tiktok)

+please know that i may be rude at times.

-apps/games i usually use —— dscd , pytn , twst , lklk , tktk , wbtn, etc
+apps/games i usually use —— dscd , pytn , twst , lklk , tktk , wbtn , mc , rblx , dn , etc

 >> multi fandom